dunisan/OOP_Assignment2/README.md

 ## part B

-In this part we are building a new threadpool that can give priority to the different tasks.
+In this part we are building a new threadpool that can use priority system to exceute different tasks in different priority.